pelnd/snn-gesture-recognition-genx320/REPORT.md

 The dataset can be found in [genx320-data-for-finetuning](/data/genx320-data-for-finetuning).

 #### Analysis of the finetuning set [recording-analysis](project-history/03-finetuning/recording-analysis)
 An earlier check on GenX320 data had only looked at events per frame, not events per second.
-Ideally, we would want similar frames from both training and finetuning to be spanning similar duraitons of motion.
-With such a huge density gap, that's not possible.
-But we'd like to get close.
+Ideally, frames from training and fine-tuning would span similar durations of motion.
+With a density gap this large, that was not fully achievable, but getting close was the goal.

-Real-time event densities of each class was computed both for DVS128Gesture and GenX320 data.
-The per-class density rankings proved to be similar, pointing at the right direction; however, absolute densities were 5-10x higher on GenX320 than on DVS128Gesture.
+Real-time event density was computed per class for both DVS128Gesture and GenX320.
+The per-class rankings matched closely between the two, confirming the density differences come from the gestures themselves rather than the sensor.
+However, absolute density was 5-10x higher on GenX320 than on DVS128Gesture.

 <div align="center">